devavratk/Subreddit-Prediction-Model/README.md

 * [Implementation Instructions](#implementation-instructions)

 ## Introduction:
 As we have enormous amount of data flowing in the social media like reddit everyday, it is important that one must be up to date about the important issues.
 However, understanding a post belongs to which class of subreddit is really important; as we don’t want to waste our time on unimportant posts.
 This problem can be solved by creating a simple subreddit category prediction model.
+Data scrapped from PRAW(Reddit API).

 ## Implementation Details:
 ### Prediction models used -